© WFP/Rein Skullerud

 Nutrition

-Each month, WFP provides specialized nutritious food to around a million pregnant women, nursing mothers and children, helping to reduce acute and chronic malnutrition.
+When possible, WFP provides specialized nutritious food to 1 million pregnant women, nursing mothers and children, helping to reduce acute and chronic malnutrition.
 These fortified foods include blended cereals or biscuits with added protein, vitamins and minerals, which boost the micronutrients, fats and proteins in people’s daily diets.
 WFP targets this assistance to supported institutions including nurseries, hospitals, paediatric wards and some boarding schools.
 WFP also provides support to the factories that produce fortified foods.

 DIsaster risk reduction